-There’s no definitive list of what is or isn’t personal data, so it all comes down to correctly interpreting the GDPR’s definition:
+The issue is that the Regulation doesn’t provide a definitive list of what is or isn’t personal data.
+It is up to organisations to correctly interpret the GDPR’s definition:

 [P]ersonal data’ means any information relating to an identified or identifiable natural person (‘data subject’)

-In other words, any information that is clearly about a particular person.
-But just how broadly does this apply?
+In other words, personal data is defined as any information that is clearly about a particular person.

-The GDPR clarifies that this applies whenever an individual can be identified, directly or indirectly, “by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”
+The GDPR further clarifies that information is considered personal data whenever an individual can be identified, directly or indirectly, “by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.”

 That’s an awful lot of information.
 In certain circumstances, someone’s IP address, hair colour, job or political opinions could be considered personal data.

 The qualifier ‘certain circumstances’ is worth highlighting, because whether information is considered personal data often comes down to the context in which it is collected.

 Context is everything

 Organisations usually collect many different types of information on people, and even if one piece of data doesn’t individuate someone, it could become relevant alongside other information.

 For example, a data controller that requests information on people who download products from their website might ask them to state their occupation.

 Similarly, an organisation might ask what company they work for, which, again, couldn’t be used to identify someone unless they were the only employee.

 However, in many instances, these pieces of information could be used together to narrow down the number of natural, living persons to such an extent that you could reasonably establish someone’s identity.

 In other words, if you refer to someone with a specific job title at a specific organisation, there may only be one person who fits that description.